 - 6.31.
-All charities receiving donated goods, facilities or services must disclose in the notes to the accounts: - the accounting policy for the recognition and measurement of donated goods, facilities and services; - the nature and amounts of donated goods, facilities and services receivable from non-exchange transactions recognised in the accounts, for example seconded staff, use of property etc.; - any unfulfilled terms or other contingencies attaching to resources from nonexchange transactions that have not been recognised as income in the reporting period; and - an indication of other forms of resources from non-exchange transactions from which the charity has benefitted but not recognised in its accounts. - 6.32.
-If practicable, charities should disclose the number, and full time equivalence, of volunteers.
+All charities receiving donated goods, facilities or services must disclose in the notes to the accounts; - the accounting policy for the recognition and measurement of donated goods, facilities and services; - the nature and amounts of donated goods, facilities and services receivable from non-exchange transactions recognised in the accounts, for example seconded staff, use of property etc.; - any unfulfilled terms or other contingencies attaching to resources from nonexchange transactions that have not been recognised as income in the reporting period; and - an indication of other forms of resources from non-exchange transactions from which the charity has benefitted but not recognised in its accounts. - 6.30.6.32.
+If practicable, charities should disclose the number, and full time equivalence, of volunteers. - the accounting policy for the recognition and valuation of donated goods, facilitiesand services; - the nature and amounts of donated goods, facilities and services receivable from - non-exchange transactions recognised in the accounts, for example seconded staff, use of property etc.; - any unfulfilled conditions or other contingencies attaching to resources from - non-exchange transactions that have not been recognised as income in the reporting period; and - an indication of other forms of resources from non-exchange transactions from which the charity has benefitted but not recognised in its accounts, for example the contribution of unpaid general volunteers.